Advertiser Disclosure

 Final Thoughts

-If you plan on flying with United Airlines even just a few times per year, the United Explorer card can save you a ton of money on checked bag fees, make booking award flights easier, and protect you from some unforeseen events during your travels.
+If you plan on flying with United Airlines even just a few times per year, the United Explorer card can save you a ton of money on checked bag fees, make booking award flights easier, and protect you from unforeseen events during your travels.

 Frequently Asked Questions